NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/copy-offload.md

 The user's compute application must be linked with the `libcopyoffload` library.
 This library understands how to find and use the TLS certificate and the per-Workflow token required for communication with the copy-offload server for the user's job.

-The copy-offload server and its container profile are specified in the `container` directive.
-See [User Containers](../user-containers/readme.md) for details about container profiles.
-The following selects the default copy-offload container profile:
+The copy-offload container profile is specified in the `container` directive.
+See [User Containers](../user-containers/readme.md) for details about using container profiles.
+The following directives show that the job uses copy-offload and select the default copy-offload container profile:

 ```bash
 #DW jobdw name=my-job-name requires=copy-offload [...]
 #DW container name=copyoff-container profile=copy-offload-default [...]
 ```

+### Library libcopyoffload

+Where to get it.
+Linking with it.
+The API.
+The `/etc/local-rabbit.conf` file that has the name of the matching rabbit.
+The NNF_CONTAINER_LAUNCHER environment variable.

 ## Certificate and Per-Workflow Token Details